WillKlassen/Blood_resistome/README.md

   Usage: python3 table_filter_blood_review.py input_table_from_patric_database.tsv

-resistome.py: Python script used to analyse results from hmmsearch from blood isolates against Resfams HMM profile
+resistome_analysis.py: Python script used to analyse results from hmmsearch from blood isolates against Resfams HMM profile To use this script, open the script file and replace the path variables to your path files and directories